johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	**The New Testament reveals the Messiah, Jesus**

- 	As the Passover *Lamb of God*; as *apostle* and *high priest* and as *the sole expression of the glory (Shekinah) of God...the perfect imprint and very image of God's nature[^cf3]*---in every way, Jesus, the Messiah, reflects the reality that God the Father is a missional god.
+ 	As the Passover *Lamb of God*; as *apostle* and *high priest* and as *the sole expression of the glory (Shekinah) of God...the perfect imprint and very image of God's nature[^cf3]*—in every way, Jesus, the Messiah, reflects the reality that God the Father is a missional god.

 -	**The New Testament reveals the Holy Spirit**

-	As the *Breath[^cf4]* of the Messiah---sent by the Messiah, as the Messiah was sent by the Father---the Holy Spirit empowers and *sends* the messianic community, anointing us to do the works of God.[^cf5]
+	As the *Breath[^cf4]* of the Messiah—sent by the Messiah, as the Messiah was sent by the Father—the Holy Spirit empowers and *sends* the messianic community, anointing us to do the works of God.[^cf5]

 ### The sending of God's people ###

-Mission, having begun with God's *sending* of himself, is enlarged through the biblical covenants, as the people of God are united with God and his mission---his sending of himself---within the world.
+Mission, having begun with God's *sending* of himself, is enlarged through the biblical covenants, as the people of God are united with God and his mission—his sending of himself—within the world.

 -	This is what *commissioning* means means: *to join, or unite with a particular mission* (*co* means joining, uniting or sharing, thus, *co-mission*).